 £30 billion in late payments

-This problem was behind the establishment in 2008 of the Prompt Payment Code, which is a voluntary scheme set up by the UK Government that is administered by the Institute of Credit Management.
-According to the official website for the scheme, companies that sign up to the Code agree to undertake three core aims 1) to pay suppliers on time, 2) to give clear guidance to suppliers, and 3) to encourage good practice.
+This problem was behind the establishment in 2008 of the Prompt Payment Code, a voluntary scheme set up by the UK Government that is administered by the Institute of Credit Management.
+According to the official website for the scheme, companies that sign up to the Code agree to undertake three core aims: 1) to pay suppliers on time, 2) to give clear guidance to suppliers, and 3) to encourage good practice.

-Practical example of mPOS systems and contractors
+Example of mPOS systems and contractors

 One of the problems in payments highlighted by the report was the complex nature of the process in the construction industry.

 Payleven has recently concluded a deal with Screwfix and its sister brands Plumbfix and Electricfix to become the first trade supplier in the UK to stock the Payleven system.

-While some of the problems are associated with larger and more complex contracts, it is nevertheless clear that at least for some tradesmen and SMEs an mPOS system could help avoid the problem of late payments altogether and clearly has the potential to make a dent in the £30 billion in late payments.
+While some of the problems are associated with larger and more complex contracts, it is nevertheless clear that at least for some tradesmen and SMEs, an mPOS system could help avoid the problem of late payments altogether and clearly has the potential to make a dent in the £30 billion in late payments.

-No card reader: no sale
+No card reader, no sale

-Research by Judo, a company providing card payments for mobile apps, revealed that nearly a fifth of consumers asked had left a store because they couldn’t use a card and that a vast majority of respondents (70%) would prefer to use a card to make payments.
+Research by Judo, a company providing card payments for mobile apps, revealed that nearly a fifth of consumers asked had left a store because they couldn’t use a card, and that a vast majority of respondents (70%) would prefer to use a card to make payments.

-In conclusion, while these mPOS systems may not solve the problem of late payments entirely, they clearly offer many businesses a great opportunity.
+While mPOS systems may not solve the problem of late payments entirely, they clearly offer many businesses a great opportunity.
 Opportunities should never be squandered.